sib-swiss/sparql-editor/README.md

 </html>
 ```

-Just open this HTML page in your favorite browser.
+Then just open this HTML page in your favorite browser.

-You can also start a basic web server with nodeJS or python:
+You can also start a basic web server with NodeJS or Python (recommended):

 ```bash
 npx http-server